-PDTR-25 Nutrition Consultant Qualifications
+PDTR-22 Nutrition Consultant Role and Qualifications

-- (1) The nutrition consultant must meet one of the following qualifications: - (a) Registered Dietitian (R.D.) credentialed through the Commission on Dietetic Registration (CDR), the credentialing agency for the Academy of Nutrition and Dietetics (formerly the American Dietetic Association); or - (b) A Washington state certified nutritionist under RCW 18.138.
+- (1) Contractors must ensure ECEAP providers have access to a nutrition consultant who: - (a) Consults on children's special dietary requirements including culturally relevant foods. - (b) Consults on nutrition education activities for children and their families. - (2) The nutrition consultant must meet one of the following qualifications: - (a) Registered Dietitian (R.D.) credentialed through the Commission on Dietetic Registration (CDR), the credentialing agency for the Academy of Nutrition and Dietetics (formerly the American Dietetic Association); or - (b) A Washington state certified nutritionist under RCW 18.138.

-PDTR-26 Infant and Early Childhood Mental Health Consultant Role
+PDTR-23 Infant and Early Childhood Mental Health Consultant Role and Qualifications